UV Decontamination Tunnel

 History of UV-C

 Niels Ryberg Finsen (1860-1904) was the first to employ UV rays in treating disease.
-He was awarded the Nobel Prize for Medicine in 1903.
-He invented the Finsen curative lamp, which was used successfully through the 1950s.
+The Nobel Prize for Medicine was awarded to Finsen in 1903.
+He invented the Finsen curative lamp, which was used successfully through the 1950’s.

 UV-C was used to disinfect the municipal water supply of Marseille, France, in 1908.

-Westinghouse developed the first commercial UV-C germicidal lamps during the 1930s.
-They were used primarily in hospitals.
+Westinghouse developed the first commercial UV-C germicidal lamps during the 1930’s which were used primarily in hospitals.

-After World War II, UV-C was used for sterilizing air in hospitals, kitchens, meat storage and processing plants, bakeries, breweries, dairies, beverage production, pharmaceutical plants and animal labs – anywhere microbiological contamination is a concern.
+After World War II, UV-C was used for sterilising air in hospitals, meat storage and processing plants, beverage production, pharmaceutical plants and animal labs – anywhere microbiological contamination is a concern.

-During the 1960s, concern about microbes decreased with the introduction and increasing availability of new drugs and sterilizing cleaners.
+During the 1960’s, concern about microbes decreased with the introduction and increasing availability of new drugs and sterilising cleaners.

-The energy crisis of the 1970s sparks enthusiasm for conservation.
-To save energy, heating, ventilating, and air-conditioning (HVAC) systems were shut down when not in use.
-Condensation that had previously been evaporated by the constantly moving air collected on coils and in the drain pan.
-Mould and other microorganisms multiplied in this dark, wet environment.
+The energy crisis of the 1970’s sparked enthusiasm for conservation.
+To save energy; heating, ventilating, and air-conditioning (HVAC) systems were shut down when not in use.
+Condensation that had previously been evaporated by the constantly moving air, collected on coils and in the drain pan therefore mould and other microorganisms multiplied in this dark, wet environment.
 When the systems were re-started, microbial contaminants were circulated throughout the building.

-Recent technological advancements have made it possible for UV-C disinfection technology to deployed in an ever-expanding field of applications.
+However, recent technological advancements have made it possible for UV-C decontamination technology to be deployed in an ever-expanding field of applications.